BBQ (NASDAQ:BBQ) Updates FY 2022 Earnings Guidance

 BBQ (NASDAQ:BBQ – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $1.150-$1.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.930.
+The company provided earnings per share (EPS) guidance of $1.150-$1.450 for the period, compared to the Thomson Reuters consensus estimate of $0.930.
 The company issued revenue guidance of -.

+BBQ has been the subject of a number of research reports.
+TheStreet raised BBQ from a c+ rating to a b- rating in a report on Wednesday, March 9th.
+Zacks Investment Research raised BBQ from a hold rating to a strong-buy rating and set a $16.00 target price on the stock in a research note on Thursday, March 17th.

-An institutional investor recently raised its position in BBQ stock.
-Goldman Sachs Group Inc. boosted its position in shares of BBQ Holdings, Inc. (NASDAQ:BBQ – Get Rating) by 215.4% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 60,005 shares of the company’s stock after purchasing an additional 40,981 shares during the period.
-Goldman Sachs Group Inc. owned about 0.57% of BBQ worth $950,000 at the end of the most recent reporting period.
+A hedge fund recently raised its stake in BBQ stock.
+Northern Trust Corp increased its position in BBQ Holdings, Inc. (NASDAQ:BBQ – Get Rating) by 5.0% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 26,828 shares of the company’s stock after purchasing an additional 1,269 shares during the period.
+Northern Trust Corp owned approximately 0.26% of BBQ worth $425,000 at the end of the most recent reporting period.
 53.86% of the stock is currently owned by institutional investors and hedge funds.

 BBQ Company Profile (Get Rating)